robbertberry/mission-control/README.md

 1. Create a Github FORK of this repository on your own Github account.
 Ppush your pull-request to **your own fork**
 2. **Use Ruby**, a style guide can be found [here](https://github.com/bbatsov/ruby-style-guide), use 2 soft-tabs.
 3. Use proper object orientation, abstraction and design patterns.
 3. Your application should run as a CLI (command line interface).
 Should flow almost like a text based game.
 In memory data store only.
+The player should be able to play as many missions as they would like.
+At the end of each mission you should output a summary of the mission.
+At the end of all missions you need to output the final summary.
 4. Once completed, email your point of contact at Doximity a link to your respository.

 ## Your Mission